jamesplease/core-hooks/README.md

 ### `useConstant( valueFn )`

 A hook that guarantees a constant value.
-Similar to `useMemo`, except with the guarantee that the value will never be purged.
+Similar to `useMemo`, except with the guarantee that the cached value will never be purged.

 Use `useMemo` when your application will not break if the value is recomputed.
 Use `useConstant` when the value must never change.